-Update 2020: In response to so many requests to buy, a local small business is making these wreaths to sell.
-Order yours now via this link: Horse Head Wreaths – or use these instructions to create your own!
+Update 2020: In response to so many requests to buy my wreaths, a local small business is making these wreaths to sell.
+Order yours now or use these instructions to create your own!

 EITHER a precut horse head wreath form, OR these

 Supplies to make your own wreath form:

 1. Coated Green Twist-Tie Wire – You can make your own with floral wire but twisting tiny uncoated wire is frustratingly fiddly and will leave your fingers mangled after a few dozen, so get the coated wire or pick up a pack of Garland Twist Ties to make this project even easier.

 3. Horse halter (optional, front-door sized wreaths will need a foal or pony size halter)